back to overview

 It is always important to check whether you have access to an updated taxonomy.
 We rely on the TNRS R package.

-tnrs_names <- TNRS(taxonomic_names = specmissing$species)
+tnrs_names <- TNRS(taxonomic_names = specmissing$species_name)

 # taxstand <- wcvp_match_names(specmissing,